Own-Data-Privateer/hoardy-web/tool/README.md

     - `skip`: report failure but skip the reqres that produced it from the output and continue
     - `ignore`: `skip`, but don't report the failure

+- path ordering:
+  - `--paths-given-order`
+  : `argv` and `--stdin0` `PATH`s are processed in the order they are given; default
+  - `--paths-sorted`
+  : `argv` and `--stdin0` `PATH`s are processed in lexicographic order
+  - `--paths-reversed`
+  : `argv` and `--stdin0` `PATH`s are processed in reverse lexicographic order
+  - `--walk-fs-order`
+  : recursive file system walk is done in the order `readdir(2)` gives results
+  - `--walk-sorted`
+  : recursive file system walk is done in lexicographic order; default
+  - `--walk-reversed`
+  : recursive file system walk is done in reverse lexicographic order

+- `MIME` type sniffing; this controls the use of [the `mimesniff` algorithm](https://mimesniff.spec.whatwg.org/); for this sub-command this influeences generated file names because `filepath_parts` and `filepath_ext` of `hoardy-web get --expr` (which see) depend on both the original file extension present in the URL and the detected `MIME` type of its content; also, higher values make the `scrub` function (which see) censor out more things when `-unknown`, `-styles`, or `-scripts` options are set; in particular, at the moment, with `--sniff-paranoid` and `-scripts` most plain text files will be censored out as potential `JavaScript`:
+  - `--sniff-default`
+  : run `mimesniff` when the spec says it should be run; i.e. trust `Content-Type` `HTTP` headers most of the time; default
+  - `--sniff-force`
+  : run `mimesniff` regardless of what `Content-Type`  and `X-Content-Type-Options` `HTTP` headers say; i.e. for each reqres, run `mimesniff` algorithm on the `Content-Type` `HTTP` header and the actual contents of `(request|response).body` (depending on the first argument of `scrub`) to determine what the body actually contains, then interpret the data as intersection of what `Content-Type` and `mimesniff` claim it to be; e.g. if `Content-Type` says `text/plain` but `mimesniff` says `text/plain or text/javascript`, interpret it as `text/plain`
+  - `--sniff-paranoid`
+  : do what `--sniff-force` does, but interpret the results in the most paranoid way possible; e.g. if `Content-Type` says `text/plain` but `mimesniff` says `text/plain or text/javascript`, interpret it as `text/plain or text/javascript`; which, for instance, will then make `scrub` with `-scripts` censor it out, since it can be interpreted as a script

-- filters; both can be specified at the same time, both can be specified multiple times, both use the same expression format as `hoardy-web get --expr` (which see), the resulting logical expression that will checked is `(O1 or O2 or ... or (A1 and A2 and ...))`, where `O1`, `O2`, ... are the arguments to `--or`s and `A1`, `A2`, ... are the arguments to `--and`s:
+- input filters; both can be specified at the same time, both can be specified multiple times, both use the same expression format as `hoardy-web get --expr` (which see), the resulting logical expression that will checked is `(O1 or O2 or ... or (A1 and A2 and ...))`, where `O1`, `O2`, ... are the arguments to `--or`s and `A1`, `A2`, ... are the arguments to `--and`s:
   - `--or EXPR`
-  : only export reqres which match any of these expressions
+  : only consider reqres for export when reqres which match any of these expressions
   - `--and EXPR`
-  : only export reqres which match all of these expressions
+  : only consider reqres for export when reqres which match all of these expressions

 - expression evaluation:
   - `-e EXPR, --expr EXPR`
-  : an expression to compute, same expression format and semantics as `hoardy-web get --expr` (which see); can be specified multiple times; the default depends on `--remap-*` options, without any them set it is `response.body|eb|scrub response &all_refs`, which will export `scrub`bed versions of all files with all links and references remapped using fallback `--output` paths
+  : an expression to compute, same expression format and semantics as `hoardy-web get --expr` (which see); can be specified multiple times; the default depends on `--remap-*` options below

+- exporting of `--expr`:
+  - `--not-separated`
+  : export `--expr` values without separating them with anything, just concatenate them
+  - `--lf-separated`
+  : export `--expr` values separated with `\n` (LF) newline characters; default
+  - `--zero-separated`
+  : export `--expr` values separated with `\0` (NUL) bytes

-- the default value of `--expr`:
+- default value of `--expr`:
   - `--remap-id`
-  : set the default value for `--expr` to `response.body|eb|scrub response +all_refs`; i.e. remap all URLs with an identity function; i.e. don't remap anything; results will NOT be self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response +all_refs`; i.e. remap all URLs of response body with an identity function (which, as a whole, is NOT an identity function, it will transform all relative URLs into absolute ones) and will censor out all dynamic content (e.g. `JavaScript`); results will NOT be self-contained
   - `--remap-void`
-  : set the default value for `--expr` to `response.body|eb|scrub response -all_refs`; i.e. remap all URLs into `javascript:void(0)` and empty `data:` URLs; results will be self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response -all_refs`; i.e. remap all URLs of response body into `javascript:void(0)` and empty `data:` URLs and censor out all dynamic content; results will be self-contained
   - `--remap-open, -k, --convert-links`
-  : set the default value for `--expr` to `response.body|eb|scrub response *all_refs`; i.e. remap all URLs present in input `PATH`s and reachable from `--root-*`s in no more that `--depth` steps to their corresponding `--output` paths, remap all other URLs like `--remap-id` does; results almost certainly will NOT be self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response *all_refs`; i.e. remap all URLs of response body present in input `PATH`s and reachable from `--root-*`s in no more that `--depth` steps to their corresponding `--output` paths, remap all other URLs like `--remap-id` does, and censor out all dynamic content; results almost certainly will NOT be self-contained
   - `--remap-closed`
-  : set the default value for `--expr` to `response.body|eb|scrub response /all_refs`; i.e. remap all URLs present in input `PATH`s and reachable from `--root-*`s in no more that `--depth` steps to their corresponding `--output` paths, remap all other URLs like `--remap-void` does; results will be self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response /all_refs`; i.e. remap all URLs of response body present in input `PATH`s and reachable from `--root-*`s in no more that `--depth` steps to their corresponding `--output` paths, remap all other URLs like `--remap-void` does, and censor out all dynamic content; results will be self-contained
   - `--remap-semi`
-  : set the default value for `--expr` to `response.body|eb|scrub response *jumps,/actions,/reqs`; i.e. remap all jump links like `--remap-open` does, remap action links and references to page requisites like `--remap-closed` does; this is a better version of `--remap-open` which keeps the `export`ed `mirror`s self-contained with respect to page requisites, i.e. generated pages can be opened in a web browser without it trying to access the Internet, but all navigations to missing and unreachable URLs will still point to the original URLs; results will be semi-self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response *jumps,/actions,/reqs`; i.e. remap all jump links of response body like `--remap-open` does, remap action links and references to page requisites like `--remap-closed` does, and censor out all dynamic content; this is a better version of `--remap-open` which keeps the `export`ed `mirror`s self-contained with respect to page requisites, i.e. generated pages can be opened in a web browser without it trying to access the Internet, but all navigations to missing and unreachable URLs will still point to the original URLs; results will be semi-self-contained
   - `--remap-all`
-  : set the default value for `--expr` to `response.body|eb|scrub response &all_refs`; i.e. remap all links and references like `--remap-closed` does, except, instead of voiding missing and unreachable URLs, replace them with fallback URLs whenever possble; results will be self-contained; default
+  : set the default value of `--expr` to `response.body|eb|scrub response &all_refs`; i.e. remap all links and references of response body like `--remap-closed` does, except, instead of voiding missing and unreachable URLs, replace them with fallback URLs whenever possble, and censor out all dynamic content; results will be self-contained; default

     `hoardy-web export mirror` uses `--output` paths of trivial `GET <URL> -> 200 OK` as fallbacks for `&(jumps|actions|reqs)` options of `scrub`.
     This will remap links pointing to missing and unreachable URLs to missing files.